-To our knowledge, based solely on a review of the copies of such reports furnished to us, and written representations that no other reports were required during the fiscal year ended December 31, 2022, all reports required to be filed under Section 16(a) during 2022 were filed on a timely basis, except as follows: On one occasion in February 2022, officers Matthew Brown (covering a total of 16,000 shares of Class A common stock), Stephanie Buckner (covering a total of 8,000 shares of Class A common stock), Nelson Dias (covering a total of 15,175 shares of Class A common stock), Brian Gayle (covering a total of 7,333 shares of Class A common stock), Mahalingam Srikanth (covering a total of 11,350 shares of Class A common stock), Raoul Maitra (covering a total of 8,800 shares of Class A common stock), Amy Messano (covering a total of 10,950 shares of Class A common stock) and Gilma Saravia (covering a total of 11, 350 shares of Class A common stock) failed to file a Form 4 reporting the acquisition of a restricted stock unit award and option to purchase shares of our Class A Common Stock.
-On one occasion in May 2022, officer Jeffrey Marraccini (with respect to 584 shares of Class A common stock) failed to file a Form 4 reporting the acquisition of a restricted stock award.
-On one occasion in January 2022, officer Raoul Maitra failed to file a Form 4 reporting the exercise of Class A common stock issuable upon the exercise of stock options.
-On one occasion in March 2022, Mr. Scapa failed to file a Form 4 reporting sell to cover transactions (with respect to a total of 92 shares of Class A common stock) involving his wife's ownership of vested restricted stock unit awards.
+To our knowledge, based solely on a review of the copies of such reports furnished to us, and written representations that no other reports were required during the fiscal year ended December 31, 2023, all reports required to be filed under Section 16(a) during 2023 were filed on a timely basis, except as follows: On one occasion in March 2023, Mr. Scapa failed to file a Form 4 reporting the acquisition of a restricted stock unit award and option to purchase shares of our Class A Common Stock (covering a total of 152,000 shares of Class A common stock).
+On one occasion in March 2023, Mahalingam Srikanth failed to file a Form 4 reporting sell to cover transactions (with respect to a total of 232 shares of Class A common stock) involving his ownership of vested restricted stock unit awards.
 Promptly after learning of the failure to file timely reports, reports on Form 4 were filed.